 Who is eligible for the Columbia Alumni Association (CAA) UNI-protected services?

 All graduates from Columbia University are eligible.
-Graduates from affiliate schools (Barnard, Teachers College, Union Theological Seminary, and Jewish Theological Seminary) must opt in and go through an approval process.
+However, graduates from affiliate schools (Barnard, Teachers College, Union Theological Seminary, and Jewish Theological Seminary) must opt in and go through an approval process.
 To opt in, please contact the Columbia Alumni Center.

 What's my UNI?